 Happy St Patrick’s Day!!

-While many of you will be enjoying the traditional corned beef and cabbage meal next week, I doubt you will be cooking as much as I will be!
-I expect to cook well over a hundred pounds of corned beef this week and into the next (and will hope that I have some left over!).
-While many of my customers order the Irish staple, it just wouldn’t be St Patty’s Day in the McGraw household without a family get together that includes corned beef, cabbage and of course, a green beer or two!
+I just love corned beef…with potatoes, carrots and cabbage, as a sandwich or as hash, you name the preparation, I will eat it!
+Sadly, corned beef seems to be one of those dishes that we don’t think of having at any time of the year other than St Patrick’s Day.
+As is typical, I will be preparing well over a hundred pounds of corned beef this week and certainly will plan to have some left over.
+While many of my customers order the Irish staple, it just wouldn’t be St Patty’s Day in the McGraw household without a family get together that includes corned beef, cabbage (and of course, a green beer or two)!

-Back to my yummy corned beef… My favorite parts of a corned beef dinner, truly, are the treats you can make with the leftovers.
-In our house, a corned beef dinner plays second fiddle to the Rueben sandwiches and hash we enjoy the next day.
+A big plate of tender, sliced corned beef, savory carrots, buttery potatoes, cabbage with a splash of malt vinegar and a thick slice of Irish soda bread…now that is a perfect St Patrick’s Day dinner, you say?
+Well in our house, a true corned beef dinner plays second fiddle to the Rueben sandwiches and Red Flannel Hash we enjoy the next day.
 My husband is the king of Reuben sandwiches.
-He can make a mouth-watering sandwich that even a non-lover will enjoy!
+He can make a mouth-watering corned beef sandwich that even a non-lover will enjoy!
 Don’t tell him I said so, but I think his secret is using Bavarian sauerkraut.
 Bavarian sauerkraut, unlike plain sauerkraut, is a little sweeter and contains caraway seeds.
-It just adds that special something to those yummy grilled sandwiches.
+It just adds that special something to those yummy grilled sandwiches!

-My contribution to the redemption of left-over St Patrick’s Day dinner is corned beef hash (also known as red flannel hash).
-I love the comfort food feel of a big bowl of steaming hash.
-Since I will have the big stock pot full of the broth that resulted from simmering my meat, potatoes, carrots and cabbage, instead of just dumping it down the drain, I will first use it to cook extra potatoes.
-The broth has wonderful flavor that will be infused into the potatoes as they cook.
-As simple as it is to do, we often forget about the wonderful flavors that can be infused into simple starches, such as potatoes and rice, simply by using flavored cooking broths (simple stocks) to cook them in.
+My contribution to the redemption of left-over St Patrick’s Day dinner is the corned beef hash (also known as red flannel hash) I make the next day.
+Talk about comfort food and a hug in a bowl!
+You definitely get that in a big, steaming plate of hash.
+Since I will have that big stock pot full of the broth that resulted from simmering my meat, potatoes, carrots and cabbage, instead of just dumping it down the drain, I will save it to cook extra potatoes.
+The broth has wonderful corned beef flavor that will be infused into the potatoes as they cook.
+As simple as it is to do, we often forget about the wonderful flavors that can be infused into our starches, such as potatoes, rice and pastas, by simply using flavored broths (stocks) to cook them in.

-If it is left over, chances are most any food can have a second life in some wonderful form.
-You just need to be willing to “repurpose” your left-overs and voila!
+If it is left over, chances are pretty good it can have a second life in some wonderful new form.
+You just need to be willing to “repurpose” your left-overs creatively, and voila!
 Less clutter in your fridge and something great on your plate!

 Red Flannel Corned Beef Hash

-Add potatoes, onion, salt and pepper to bowl with meat and gently mix to incorporate.
-You want this to remain chunky; do not over mix!
+Add potatoes, onion, salt, pepper and parsley to the bowl with the meat and gently mix to incorporate.

 In a hot, lightly oiled pan, fry hash until heated through and crispy on the edges.